Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • Fixed hover and selection behaviors

-• Limited control over how colors and text contrast were applied dynamically
+• Limited control over dynamic contrast between colors and text

-Instead, I worked closely with the engineering lead on the project to understand how Bryntum handled color rendering at a technical level.
-While engineering owned the testing and integration, we collaborated frequently to align on design intent—especially around legibility, accessibility, and edge cases.
+Worked closely with the engineering lead to understand how Bryntum handled color rendering at a technical level.
+While engineering owned testing and integration, we collaborated frequently to align on:

 6